 H.E.
 Ambassador Lana Nusseibeh

-In June 2015, Ambassador Nusseibeh was appointed as co-facilitator of the overall review of the implementation of the outcomes of the World Summit on the Information Society (WSIS) by the President of the 69th Session of the General Assembly along with H.E.
-Ambassador Jānis Mažeiks, Permanent Representative of Latvia to the United Nations.
-She also currently serves, along with the Permanent Representative of Norway, as co-Chair of the Friends of the Future of the UN (FFUN), an informal group of UN Permanent Representatives working to strengthen the UN’s capacity to deliver on its priority mandates.
+She previously co-facilitated the review process of the implementation of the outcomes of the World Summit on the Information Society (WSIS).
+She also serves as co-chair of the Friends of the Future of the UN (FFUN), an informal group of UN Permanent Representatives working to strengthen the UN’s capacity to deliver on its priority mandates.

 In 2017, she was awarded the UAE Prime Minister's Government Excellence Award (the UAE Medal of Pride).

 Prior to her appointment as Permanent Representative to the UN, she served in several capacities within the UAE Ministry of Foreign Affairs, establishing the Ministry’s Policy Planning Department in 2009 and serving as its first Director for three years.
 During this time, she was also the UAE Deputy Sherpa at the G20 Leaders’ Summit under the Presidency of France in 2011.
 From 2010 – 2012, she also served as the UAE Co-Special Envoy to Afghanistan and Pakistan.
 Previously, she was the Head of the International Renewable Energy Agency (IRENA) Campaign Task Force at the Ministry of Foreign Affairs, and as Director of Research and Communications for the Ministry of State for Federal National Council Affairs.